mozilla-services/autograph/signer/gpg2/README.md

 # PGP Signing with GPG2

-This signer implements the Pretty Good Privacy signature format and Debian GPG signing using `debsign`.
+This signer implements the Pretty Good Privacy signature format using `gpg2`, Debian GPG signing using `debsign`, RPM signing using `rpmsign`.

 When configured in `gpg2` mode it accepts data on the `/sign/data` interface and returns armored detached signatures.

 In `debsign` mode it accepts files on the `/sign/files` interface and returns the clearsigned files.

+In `rpmsign` mode it accepts RPM files on the `/sign/files` interface and returns the signed RPM files with embedded GPG signatures.

 Example Usage: